CS-6381/FinalProject/DesignOfExperiments/Performance.md

 Ensure you run your programs in such a way that the output is not lost.
 For example: `python main.py > results.csv`.

-Run your consumer program with a matching configuration.
+Run your consumer programs with  matching configurations.

 Fill this table with the appropriate links: